yorkbill/get-support/customer-incident-report.md

 ## Details about the Customer Incident Report (CIR)
 {: #details-customer-incident-report}

-CIR's are provided for larger, enterprise-level issues.
+A CIR is provided for larger, enterprise-level issues.
 They are updates that provide a Root Cause Analysis (RCA) which is the process for determining the underlying cause of a Customer Impacting Event (CIE).
 Smaller issues that don't affect {{site.data.keyword.Bluemix_notm}} at an enterprise level don't provide an RCA or CIR.
 The Advanced Customer Support (ACS) team that mitigates the issue still provides updates, but they're not a formal RCA.

 Larger enterprise-wide issues are events that typically impact multiple user environments or regions.
 Due to the scope and impact of enterprise issues, {{site.data.keyword.Bluemix_notm}} requires a thorough RCA and the CIR is a summary report for the findings of the investigation.